kennycason/soroban/README.md

    - Lexer implementation.
 Character/Token stream generators.
    - The Parser, single pass via Pratt Parser.
 Can parse prefix/postfix/infix/mixfix mathematical grammars.
 Produces Expression trees.
    - Expression Evaluator, consumes an expression and attempts to evaluate it recursively.
 Supports partially solving functions, and variables.
-   - Custom function support via the FunctionDictionary class (N-parameter function support coming soon).
+   - Custom function support via the FunctionDictionary class.
+Unary, Binary, Poly parameter function support.
    - BigRational class which supports fraction/decimal math in attempt to delay loss of precision until as late in the calculation as possible.
    - Lots of tests.